Glazing may be used with any type of paint - oil, acrylic or watercolor.

 Watercolors may also have their colors premixed on the palette and painted in one application.

-However, glazing mixes the colors on the painting, not on the palette.
+However, glazing with watercolor mixes the colors on the painting instead of on the palette.

-We will be glazing with Winsor & Newton professional watercolors.
+We will be painting with Winsor & Newton professional watercolors.

 Paint the lower mango with the cool yellow, Lemon Yellow.